Matrix Decomposition and Applications: Introduction and Background

-\end{definition} Then we have the four fundamental spaces for any matrix $\bA\in \real^{m\times n}$ with rank $r$ as shown in Theorem~\ref{theorem:fundamental-linear-algebra}.
-To see the fundamental theorem of linear algebra, we first prove the following result, the row rank of a matrix equals the column rank, whose proof is essential in the sequel.
+We now introduce the \textit{four fundamental subspaces} associated with any matrix $\bA\in \real^{m\times n}$ of rank $r$, as outlined in Theorem~\ref{theorem:fundamental-linear-algebra}.
+To establish this fundamental theorem of linear algebra, we first need to verify a key result: the equality of the row rank and column rank of a matrix.

-\begin{theorem}[Row Rank Equals Column Rank] The dimension of the column space of a matrix $\bA\in \real^{m\times n}$ is equal to the dimension of its row space, i.e., the row rank and the column rank of a matrix $\bA$ are equal. \end{theorem}
+\begin{theorem}[Row rank equals column rank] The dimension of the column space of a matrix $\bA\in \real^{m\times n}$ is equal to the dimension of its row space.
+In other words, the row rank and the column rank of a matrix $\bA$ are equal. \end{theorem}